Insights Corporate Tax

 The direction of the mispricing is what matters.
 A UAE entity that under-charged a related party — leaving too little profit here — or over-paid a related party for goods, services, interest or royalties, is the exposure the rule is designed to catch.
 And because the adjustment flows from the taxpayer’s inability to demonstrate the price was arm’s length, the remedy is rarely to argue after the fact.
 It is to have built the benchmarking and documentation before the question ever arrived, so the price defends itself.

 There is a knock-on point worth flagging.
-Transfer pricing does not sit in isolation from the rest of the corporate tax computation.
+Transfer pricing in the UAE does not sit in isolation from the rest of the corporate tax computation.
 An adjustment to a related-party price ripples into taxable income, into any free zone qualifying-income analysis, and into the group’s overall position — which is why related-party pricing is best handled as part of the tax calendar rather than as a separate, occasional project.

 Where this leaves your business